 It is essential that all employees be familiar with the proper use of portable fire extinguishers and know when and when not to use them.
 Remember that fire extinguishers are designed to fight only very small fires.
 Most average size extinguishers have enough water, dry chemical, or gas for about 15 seconds of firefighting.
 The rating and the type of extinguisher determines the type of fire it can extinguish.
 In most public areas on campus, the extinguishers provided are of the type suitable to fight Class A, B, and C fires.

 Campus personnel who are trained in extinguisher use might attempt to mitigate a situation in certain circumstances.
-If you would decide to attempt to put out any fire, the following prerequisites should be met, before any fighting occur:
+If you would decide to attempt to put out any fire, the following prerequisites should be met, before any fighting occurs:

 While fighting a fire you should leave the area if any of the following things happen: